mrdominguez/cloudera-manager-cli/README.md

 BUGS: Please report bugs to <marianodominguez@hotmail.com>

-The Cloudera Manager CLI (`cmcli.pl`) is a utility that facilitates cluster managament and automation from the command-line thought the Cloudera Manager REST API.
+The Cloudera Manager CLI (`cmcli.pl`) is a utility that facilitates cluster management and automation from the command-line thought the Cloudera Manager REST API.

 It is compatible with Cloudera Manager 5.x (API v6 or higher).
-Most of the functionaly should also work (not fully tested) with Cloudera Manager 4.x (API v5 or lower), although you may see "Use of uninitialized value" messages and/or failures.
+Most of the functionality should also work (not fully tested) with Cloudera Manager 4.x (API v5 or lower), although you may see `Use of uninitialized value...` messages and/or failures.

 A separate REST client (`cmapi.pl`) is provided to call the endpoints not supported by the CLI.

-Unless overriden by the `-api` option, `cmcli.pl` will use the default API version available:
+Unless overridden by the `-api` option, `cmcli.pl` will use the default API version available:

 http://cloudera.github.io/cm_api/docs/releases/